Telmooo/jpass/docs/qf_testing.md

 | **Generate Password**                 |                          | Add New Entry          |                            |                                |                          |                   |                 |                 | Generate Password   | Add New Entry                                    |                                             |
 | **Generate Password (warning popup)** |                          |                        |                            |                                |                          | Generate Password |                 |                 |                     |                                                  | Generate Password (warning popup)           |

-The left column and the first row represent, respectively, the starting states and the possible Events that allow transition of states.
-Each cell value represents the resulting state after applying the
+The left column and the first row represent, respectively, the starting states and the possible Events (and inherent conditions/actions) that allow transition of states.
+Each cell value represents the resulting state after applying to that row's state, the column's event.
+The empty cells represent the possible sneak transitions (52), being a plausible decision to, in general, simply ignore those events for those states.
+To note the case of the `Cancel Button`, where the real buttons are different in the two cases but it wasn't considered necessary a separate column for each, due to the fact that in neither of them are any conditions or actions associated.

 ## Tests Implemented

-From the Transition Tree Diagram, is it possible to identify 9 paths, each from the root to every leaf.
+From the Transition Tree Diagram, is it possible to identify 9 paths, each from the root to a different leaf.
 From top to bottom and from the left to the right:

 - **Copy Password** - Testing the `Copy`password button (to the clipboard) in the `Add New Entry` window.
 From the main screen, the test starts by opening the New Entry Form (by pressing the `Add Entry...` button), fills some of the fields (in the implemented test the exact values were `test` for the `Title` and `12345` for both the `Password` and `Repeat` fields), then clicks on the `Copy` button in order to copy the password value to the clipboard and then pastes it in the `Notes` text box, checking if that value is indeed `12345`.
 The test ends with a cleanup that cancels the entry that was being created and takes JPass back to the initial dashboard (via the existing `Cancel` buttons).